Rodgers: I don't need 40 TD passes for us to win

 "I definitely care," Rodgers said Thursday.

 But Rodgers' numbers aren't on par with his usual output.
-Heading into Sunday's regular-season finale at Detroit, he will need to throw for 321 yards against the Lions to reach 4,000 yards.
-He's thrown for 321 yards in a game only twice this season, and he hasn't thrown for even 250 yards in any of his last seven games.
+Heading into Sunday's regular-season finale at the Detroit Lions, he will need to throw for 321 yards to reach 4,000 yards.
+He has thrown for 321 yards in a game only twice this season, and he hasn't thrown for even 250 yards in any of his past seven games.

 Yet under first-year coach Matt LaFleur, Rodgers and the Packers have won 12 games and can clinch a first-round bye in the NFC playoffs with their 13th win.